jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

    then releases the read lock.
 4. Gorilla spin locks the time series to avoid mutation while data is copied.
    Finally, Gorilla copies the data as it exists to the outgoing RPC.
 Notably, Gorilla sends the compressed form of data to clients.
-Clients are expected to decompress the data.
+Gorilla expects clients to decompress the compressed data.

 ## Write flow